 Results from this survey are available now.
-The Trust Index, the “deep dive” referred to above, will take into consideration measures like financial strength, ethics and compliance, supplier ratings, governance and a host of others and be available September 2017.
-Professors Kevin Lehnert, Vijay Gondhalekar and Michael DeWilde of the Seidman College of Business have begun to work on building the Index.
+The Trust Index, the “deep dive” referred to above, takes into consideration measures like financial strength, ethics and compliance, supplier ratings, governance and a host of others and is available following the link below.
+Professors Kevin Lehnert, Vijay Gondhalekar and Michael DeWilde of the Seidman College of Business were the authors of the Index.

 What makes a city, a community, or a region a “good” place to live?
 What gives it an advantage over other places?
 And how do these “good” places to live and work sustain themselves?
 Inspired by a 1946 study conducted on these sorts of questions (and that included Grand Rapids) by the noted American sociologist C. Wright Mills we at the KBEI have been doing our own research into these questions.
 Our first article on the topic, titled “Social Capital, Economic Diversity, and Civic Well-being in Flint and Grand Rapids,” attempted to answer questions about how and why Grand Rapids and Flint took the paths they did, but in the process we saw yet again that generalizing about the experience of an entire city had its problems.
 Race, ethnicity, social class and immigration patterns and mindsets all serve to distinguish and make distinct the levels of “well-being” that residents are enjoying.